Immerse Yourself in a World of Handmade Paper, the Art of Gift Wrapping and the Traditional Crafts in One of the Most Scenic Locations in Japan

 Who is organizing this tour experience and why she’s doing so?

-Shiho Masuda, a founder of Shiho Masuda gift wrapping online school, has been a professional gift wrapping artist/instructor for over 15 years.
+Shiho Masuda, a founder of Shiho Masuda gift wrapping online school, has been a professional gift wrapping artist/instructor for almost 20 years.
 She’s been passionately sharing her ideas and techniques and transforming people’s gift-giving into amazing experiences through the art of gift wrapping.

 While being a college student in New York City, she was enchanted with the world of handmade papers and the art of gift wrapping.
 She provided her custom gift wrapping services to individuals, corporations and celebrities in New York before starting to teach her gift wrapping method and techniques to others.